ga4gh-duri/ga4gh-duri.github.io/researcher_ids/ga4gh_passport_v1.md

 [Passport Clearinghouse](#passport-clearinghouse) service is shown at a high level.
 The colors used in Diagram 2 correspond to the colors of the data from [Diagram 1](#diagram-1) to give a sense of which services contributed the data.
-However, various elements within the [Passport Visa](#passport-visa) can be collected into standard form by either the [Passport Visa Assertion Repository](#passport-visa-assertion-repository) service or the [Passport Visa Issuer](#passport-visa-issuer) service depending on the protocols and procedures employed between these components.
+Note that the assertion stored in the [Passport Visa Assertion Repository](#passport-visa-assertion-repository) may not be in GA4GH Passport standard form, in which case the [Passport Visa Issuer](#passport-visa-issuer) needs to ensure that the data is transformed into standard form without misrepresenting the original intent.

 Implementations may introduce clients, additional services, and protocols -- not detailed in Diagram 2 -- to provide the mechanisms to move the data between